rouault/projjson_to_wkt/README.md

 Converts a [PROJJSON](https://proj.org/specifications/projjson.html) CRS string into a [WKT CRS](https://www.ogc.org/standards/wkt-crs) string (WKT1 or WKT2:2019 variants supported).
+Warning: while the export to WKT1 should be syntaxically correct, datum, projection method or parameter names will be the one of WKT2, and thus a number of implementations will in practice fail to understand such WKT1 strings.

 This library is a single file with no dependency, that could be easily ported to other languages.
 The following languages are available: